Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Introduction

 This combinatorial exploration necessitates reliable band-structure predictions at moderate computational cost.
-The calculations presented in Fig.~\ref{fig:band-gap-trends}(a) show that experimental band gaps (open symbols) are well reproduced by band gaps computed from density-functional theory (DFT) with semilocal functionals (closed symbols), provided that a constant scissors correction (\textit{i.e.}, a rigid shift of the conduction manifold~\cite{Godby:1988}) is applied to materials of identical crystal structures.
-This observation confirms the accuracy of commonly used semilocal DFT approximations in computing band-gap shifts as a function of composition, but it also indicates that band gaps are largely underestimated by the same DFT simulations.
+Figure~\ref{fig:band-gap-trends}(a) compares the experimental band gaps of representative ternary oxides containing alkaline earth metals with those computed from density-functional theory (DFT) within the generalized-gradient approximation.
+Applying a constant, positive scissors correction (\textit{i.e.}, a rigid shift of the conduction manifold~\cite{Godby:1988}) to materials having the same crystal structure yields band gaps that accurately match experimental results.
+In particular, the non-monotonic variations of the band gaps across the spinel structures (\textit{A}In$_\mathrm{2}$O$_\mathrm{4}$) that contain alkaline earth metals (\textit{A} = Mg, Ca, Sr, Ba) are well captured by these calculations.
+This observation validates the capability of commonly used density-functional approximations to compute band-gap shifts as a function of composition, but the need for a scissors correction also indicates that the same approximations largely underestimate band gaps.
 This known limitation, which originates from self-interaction errors~\cite{Cohen:2008,Perdew:1981}, precludes the use of semilocal functionals to assess the solar compatibility and band alignment of the candidate photocatalysts.
-In principle, band gap predictions could be improved using many-body perturbation theories~\cite{Onida:2002} or hybrid functionals~\cite{Heyd:2003}; however, the algorithmic complexity of these methods limits their systematic applications to high-throughput materials screening.
+In principle, band gap predictions could be improved using many-body perturbation theories~\cite{Onida:2002} or hybrid functionals~\cite{Heyd:2003}; however, the computational cost of these methods limits their systematic applications to high-throughput materials screening.
 An alternative approach consists of restoring the invariance of the energy of an electronic state as a function of its occupation number by mapping the density-functional energy onto a Hubbard Hamiltonian, from which the self-interaction-correction terms can be readily derived (the DFT+$U$ method)~\cite{Anisimov:1991, Anisimov:1997, Dudarev:1998, Cococcioni:2005, Campo:2010}.
 Nevertheless, a central caveat limiting the predictive ability of the DFT+$U$ method is that the \textit{U} parameters (which control the strength of the self-interaction correction) are typically determined from experimental data~\cite{Yang:2018, Paudel:2008, Lalitha:2007, Gautam:2018, Long:2020}.

 To enable materials discovery, it is instead necessary to determine the Hubbard \textit{U} parameter non-empirically, from first principles using, \textit{e.g.}, constrained DFT (cDFT)~\cite{Dederichs:1984, Mcmahan:1988, Gunnarsson:1989, Hybertsen:1989, Gunnarsson:1990, Pickett:1998, Cococcioni:2005, Solovyev:2005, Nakamura:2006, Shishkin:2016}, constrained random phase approximation (cRPA)~\cite{Springer:1998, Kotani:2000, Aryasetiawan:2004, Aryasetiawan:2006, Sasioglu:2011, Vaugier:2012, Amadon:2014}, and Hartree-Fock-based methods~\cite{Mosey:2007, Mosey:2008, Andriotis:2010, Agapito:2015}.
 Within cDFT, a linear-response formulation has been developed~\cite{Cococcioni:2005} and recast in the framework of density-functional perturbation theory (DFPT)~\cite{Timrov:2018, Timrov:2021}.
 In this approach, $U$ parameters can be calculated in primitive unit cells of minimal size using multiple monochromatic perturbations of the on-site potentials, rather than on prohibitively large supercells with localized electronic perturbations~\cite{Timrov:2018, Timrov:2021}.